 Are you looking to add Google Analytics to WordPress?
 Want to know how people are finding your site, which blog posts are most popular, or how many of your visitors are using mobile devices?

-All of that and more can be easily found using Google Analytics and MonsterInsights.
+All of that and much more can be easily found using Google Analytics and MonsterInsights.

 In this article, we’ll show you how to add Google Analytics to your WordPress site using MonsterInsights, the best Google Analytics plugin for WordPress.

 Google Analytics and WordPress: The Basics

 Google Analytics can measure many different metrics on a WordPress website.
 You can turn WordPress into just about any kind of website, and Google Analytics can track it.